steve-z-wang/cs4321-database-practicum/README.md

 ### One branch per deliverable
 For every new deliverable, you will need to create a new branch.
-This will make it easier for you to keep track of your changes across different deliverables, and will make debugging easier (i.e. a wrong output result or a performance degradation in an operator that used to work well in the past).
+This will make it easier for you to keep track of your changes across different deliverables, and will make debugging easier (i.e. a wrong output result or a performance degradation in an physicaloperator that used to work well in the past).

 ### Example
 When you start, the default branch will be the `main`.
 You can verify that by typing: